 We offer a varied range of courses covering anything from basic thermodynamic processes to more advanced applications.
-Our courses are chiefly aimed at students in the Sustainable Energy Engineering and Mechanical Engineering Programme, but they can also be studied by other students with a suitable educational background.
+Our courses are chiefly aimed at students in the Sustainable Energy Engineering, Mechanical Engineering, Climate Physics Engineering and Electrification Master Programme, but they can also be studied by other students with a suitable educational background.

 Research on the subject is divided into the areas of: